 Figure 2.
-Management of own emotions (in %) Compiled by the authors on the results of research of EI of students.
+Management of own emotions (in %)

-The analysis of the data shows statistically significant differences by the component "management of own emotions".
-The ability to manage their own emotions in most students is low: females -82.4%, males -64%.
-At the middle level, self-emotion management is developed in 15.2% of females and 29% of males.
-7.1% males and 4% females are characterized by a high level of control of their own emotions.
+The analysis of the data shows statistically significant differences by the component "management of own emotions" (Figure 2).
+The ability to manage their own emotions in most students is low: females - 82.4%, males - 64%.
+At the middle level, management of own emotions is developed in 15.2% of females and 29% of males.
+7.1% males and 4% females are characterized by a high level of management of their own emotions.

 In general, the level of management of males' own emotions is higher than that of females, and is explained in the following way: in Ukrainian culture, females have more freedom in expressing their emotions.
 While for males the expression of emotions is taboo.
 Thus, it is considered normal when a female reacts emotionally to certain situations: laughing or crying.
-But males from childhood are made believe that the manifestation of emotions is a manifestation of weakness, for example, "do not cry, you're a boy."
+But males from childhood are made believe that the manifestation of emotions is a manifestation of weakness, for example, "do not cry, you're a boy".
 Practically the only emotion for the manifestation of which there is a ban among females is aggression.
 While to the manifestation of aggression among the males society is quite loyal.
-The understanding of femininity associated with emotionality as a manifestation of weakness and masculinity associated with control over one's own emotions is considered a manifestation of strength.
+The understanding of femininity associated with emotionality as a manifestation of weakness and masculinity associated with management of one's own emotions is considered a manifestation of strength.
 This has a negative impact on men's health: high level of stress and inability to overcome it (considered a manifestation of weakness to seek help, including medical).

-The fact that most students have a low level of management over their emotions is partly due to age.
+The fact that most students have a low level of management of their emotions is partly due to age.
 Younger people are usually more impulsive and prone to emotions than older people.
 Such a low level of management of one's own emotions indicates a lack of responsibility for one's behavior and a lack of skills to switch to adequate emotional state, to overcome stress.